-After all the PTO and leave used to ride a motorcycle to the Arctic Ocean in 2024, there wasn’t enough PTO left over for a proper honeymoon after Tori and I got married.
-To make up for it, we both saved up our travel budgets and banked as much PTO as we could in 2025 to do a bucket list trip to Patagonia in 2026.
+After spending six weeks riding my motorcycle to the Arctic Ocean in 2024, there wasn’t enough PTO left over for me and Tori to take a proper honeymoon when we got married that Fall.
+To make up for it, we both saved up our travel budgets and banked as much vacation time as we could in 2025 to do a bucket list trip to Patagonia in 2026.

 Follow Along